 They want their staff to leave the keynote session refreshed and motivated to strive for certain company goals, for example, better sales, advanced change management, or a stronger leadership

 They want their staff to have a memorable experience, which leaves a lasting impression.
-Something they still talk about weeks later with an impressed attitude
+Something they still talk about weeks later with a strong impression

 I do my very best to satisfy all five major needs of my clients.

 But how are you doing that?
 All five aspects at once seem to be a lot within a one-hour session for example?

 Let’s start with the first aspect.
 My clients’ employees and managers usually leave my keynotes highly motivated because I connect to the crowd emotionally during the session by

 Interactive elements including questions to audience members

 Personal stories they can relate to

 My change management presentation is based on my adventure story to travel around the world with no money.
 People find this very impressive, but the personal connection starts when I break down my change management experiences to a level where everyone has experienced something similar.
 I talk about how I had a hard time to adopt change being on the road, how hard it was to constantly change plans, and how stressful it was to get used to new people over and over again.
 When I tell these little things and show that I am not the born expert on change management, I usually see many people in the crowd agreeing to what I’m saying with a big smile.
 I create the audience connection by sharing that I find change management as hard as they do.